How Yoga Helps Overcome Ego, Attachment, Aversion, and Fear

 -lacking a sense of gratitude and graciousness.

 Because I have a habit of interrupting, I have become more mindful about being a better listener.
-I make it my goal to listen with my full and complete attention, with my whole heart and mind.
+I make it my goal to listen with my full and complete attention, with my whole heart.

 I read once that giving someone focused attention is one of the highest forms of love, and so I figure that’s sort of a low-hanging fruit to loving others.